arthurits/AssemblySnippets/README.md

 ## Code snippets list
 These are the code fragments included in this project
 * `AlphabetPrinting`.
 Prints each letter of the alphabet on the console.
 * `CallingConventions`.
-Shows how to implement the different calling conventions.
+Shows how to implement the CDECL, PASCAL, STDCALL, and x64 calling conventions.
 * `Library64`.
 Collection of useful routines used by these projects.
 * `StringLooping`.
 Shows how to loop through a string in order to find a matching character.
 * `UnicodeString`.
 Shows several methods to convert a `BYTE` string into `WORD`.